manosbatsis/corbeans/docs/src/main/tut/docs/getting-started.md

 ------------------   | ------------------------ | -------------------
 CordaNetworkService  | {nodeName}NetworkService | Optionally used but convenient entry point to the cordbeans API

+### Controllers

-> Starting with version 0.24, you need to explicitly add a default or custom controller to expose node operations, see [web-api](web-api.html) for details.
+Starting with version 0.24, you need to explicitly add a default or custom controller to expose node operations, see [web-api](web-api.html) for details.